 Extending Her Work Into the Future

-Marilyn's planned gift will extend the impact of her work by providing support to cultivate the U's next generation of transcultural nursing students.
+Marilyn's legacy gift will extend the impact of her work by providing support to cultivate the U's next generation of transcultural nursing students.
 "I appreciate The University of Utah's commitment to global health," Marilyn says.
 "No one can be who they are if not for their mentors and educational institutions.
 I look at my career, and The University of Utah has been so significant—the U helped me become the person I was meant to be."

 © Pentera, Inc. Planned giving content.
 All rights reserved.